xebialabs/overthere/README.md

 	<td>The connection options used to connect to an SSH jumpstation (See <a href="#tunnelling">Tunnelling</a>)</td>
 </tr>
 </table>
 Apart from these common connection options, some protocols define additional protocol-specific connection options.
-These are documented below, with the protocol.
+These are documented below, with the corresponding protocol.

 <a name="local"></a>
 ## LOCAL